lawaloa/SQL_Project_2/README.md

 For me, this project isn’t just about technical SQL skills.
 It’s about showing how **data can become a voice** — turning hidden patterns into insights that can guide real-world solutions for the communities who need them most.

-✅ **Skills Applied:** SQL · Data Aggregation · Counting · Grouping · Filtering · Data Validation · Data Exploration · Window Functions · Ranking Queries · Analytical Thinking · Data Storytelling
+✅ **Skills Applied:** SQL · Data Aggregation · Counting · Grouping · Filtering · Data Validation · Data Exploration · Queue Analysis · Window Functions · Ranking Queries · Analytical Thinking · Data Storytelling

 ---